Countdown to Christmas Comes With a Warning for Consumers banner

 • Posted on

-As online sales continue to surge and retailers rev up for Cyber Monday, consumer law expert Steven Judge of Stephen Rimmer LLP gives a reminder of what to watch out for, and what protection consumers have when buying those carefully chosen presents for family and friends.
+As online sales continue to surge and retailers rev up for Cyber Monday, consumer law expert of Stephen Rimmer LLP gives a reminder of what to watch out for, and what protection consumers have when buying those carefully chosen presents for family and friends.

 As the retail sector revs up for the all-important Christmas selling season, online sales continue to grow.
 The first Monday in December has become known in the retail trade as Cyber Monday because of an annual spike in online sales, which is said to happen following the last pay cheque before Christmas.